Unseen Struggles: When the Pain of Chronic Illness Meets Disbelief

 • Movement-evoked pain is as a major barrier to participating in activity-based interventions.

 Movement-evoked pain is an important pain characteristic that describes pain and discomfort during active or passive motion of the affected area.
-Yet, despite awareness among nurses of the importance of setting function-related pain goals, most of our pain assessments are performed […]
+Yet, despite awareness among nurses of the importance of setting function-related pain goals, most of our pain assessments are performed when […]

 Comfort in the Midst of Grief: A Spiritual Care Journey